 Health & Wellness Coach

+a.
 Who is a health and wellness coach?

 Successful coaching takes place when coaches apply clearly defined knowledge and skills so that clients mobilize internal strengths and external resources for sustainable change.”

 The main goal of a health and wellness coach is to craft effective behavioural prompts that will help clients make better health choices while at the same time moving them away from their undesirable lifestyle.

 In other words, health coaches can help clients with a wide variety of health objectives, such as weight loss, stress reduction, management of chronic conditions, improving diet and exercise, tobacco cessation, addiction, adjusting to a life-altering health event, like a heart attack, and more.